Why Are Asians Eyes Slanted

 Q: Why is it important to understand the evolution of the epicanthic fold?

-A: Understanding the evolution of this trait helps us appreciate the intricate relationship between human genetics, environment, and adaptation.
+A: Understanding the evolution of this trait helps us appreciate the layered relationship between human genetics, environment, and adaptation.
 This knowledge counters harmful stereotypes and promotes a deeper appreciation for the remarkable diversity of human populations.